Oscar Piastri wins Dutch GP after Lando Norris breaks down in a key moment for F1 title race

 The Australian's win required him to manage three safety car restarts, holding off Norris twice and then keeping Verstappen behind him after Norris' breakdown.

-“Nicely done, everybody, nicely done,” Piastri told the team.
-“Obviously sorry for Lando for what happened.”
+“Obviously it was incredibly unfortunate for Lando at the end,” Piastri said.
+“But it felt like I was in control of that (race) and used the pace that I needed to.”

+Verstappen had received a hug from King Willem-Alexander of the Netherlands before the race and his second place was popular with the orange-clad Dutch fans.
+It was Red Bull's first podium finish in a Grand Prix, rather than a sprint race, under new team principal Laurent Mekies following the firing of Christian Horner.

-Hadjar was lifted off the ground and slapped on the back by a crowd of jubilant team members as they celebrated the squad’s first podium result in four years.
+Hadjar was lifted off the ground and slapped on the back by a crowd of jubilant team members as they celebrated Racing Bulls' first podium result in four years.

 Both Ferraris ended up in the barriers in the same spot.
 Lewis Hamilton hit the wall during a rain shower in another disappointing race for Ferrari.